inaka/Jayme/Documentation/V4/Appendix B.md

-# Appendix B: Configure your own logging function
+# Appendix A: Unit-test your repositories